fetchai/fetchd/docs/docs/how-to-stake-with-browser.md

 1. Click on your wallet address on the top right of the web page and you'll be taken to your **staking** dashboard.
 2. Scroll down to **Delegations.**
   Click **Remove Stake**.
-3. In the pop-up, enter the amount of $FET you wish to unbond.
+3. In the pop-up, enter the amount of FET you wish to unbond.
   Click **Remove Stake**.
-4. You should now be prompted to pay the gas fee for the transaction and you can do so by selecting **Approve** and then you're done.
+4. You should now be prompted to pay the gas fee for the transaction and you can do so by selecting **Approve**.

 On the staking dashboard you can also claim your staking rewards, redelegate your stake with the how to redelegate guide.